datanav/docs/archtecture-datamodelling.rst

 • Scope and specifications of integrations
 • Understanding of Sesam MasterData HUB

-This is not a project management document so we will not spend a lot of tie on this, but it is important to bear these points in mind.
+This is not a project management document so we will not spend a lot of time on this, but it is important to bear these points in mind.

 Data modelling in Sesam
 -----------------------